amzn/selling-partner-api-docs/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md

 Restricted report types
 -----------------------

 Restricted report types contain PII.
 When specifying a restricted report type in a call to the getReportDocument operation, you must pass in an RDT with the call.
-For more information, see [Tutorial: Get an RDT and call restricted operations](#tutorial-get-an-rdt-and-call-restricted-operations).

 Here is a list of restricted report types: